COMMON FAMILY LAW MATTERS

 When determining child custody and visitation issues, the court applies the “best interests of the child” standard.
 To determine the child’s best interests, the court may consider many factors, such as the child’s wishes, the parent’s ability to care for his or her child, the health of the child and the parents, who has been the child’s primary caretaker and if there has been any history of abuse.

 Spousal support may also be known as spousal maintenance or alimony in some states.
 It is monetary payments from one ex-spouse to the other after a divorce.
 The payment may be permanent or temporary.
 Often temporary alimony is known as rehabilitative and intended to help the ex-spouse to become self-supporting.
-The factors the court considers when awarding spousal support differs depending on the applicable state law.
-Some commonly considered factors are the duration of the marriage, ability to re-enter the work force, age, health and the parties’ standard of living during the marriage.
+The factors the court considers when awarding spousal support differ depending on the applicable state law.
+Some commonly considered factors are the duration of the marriage, ability to re-enter the workforce, age, health, and the parties’ standard of living during the marriage.
 Consult a family law attorney in your state to learn more about factors the court may consider when awarding spousal support.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter